Todin13/Wild-play/README.md

 Here is the project for Web Technologie course at Griffith College

-by Thibaut Hervet, Thomas Odin,
+by Thibaut Hervet, Thomas Odin, Xiang Yu Oon, Kirill Smirnov

 ## Structure